-- 1. One position is offered for each academic year. - 2.
-Competitive applicants will be invited for an interview, which will consist of a meeting with the Program Director, a tour of the facility, lunch with faculty, fellows and clinic staff, time with 1-2 current fellows, and interviews by selected faculty and staff.
+- 1. Typically, one position is offered for each academic year.
+Additional positions may be offered if funding and availability permit. - 2.
+Competitive applicants will be invited for an interview, which will consist of a meeting with the Program Director, interviews with selected faculty and staff and time with 1-2 current fellows.
 Some or all of these activities may be conducted virtually.
 Each interviewer completes an evaluation and rates the individual relative to previous applicants.
-Upon completion of the interview process for all viable candidates, a rank list is generated by the faculty members of the Division of Child Abuse Pediatrics.
+Upon completion of the interview process for all viable candidates, a rank list is generated by the program faculty and staff.
 The order of the rank list is based upon those candidates who are considered to have the strongest potential regarding a) clinical skills, b) ability to develop into a competitive, independent investigator or clinical educator, c) personal attributes that promote leadership, teamwork, responsibility, sensitivity, and compassion for others.
-Once
+Once the results of the match are known, the selected fellows are contacted and offered a contract for the corresponding academic year.
+Orientation materials are supplied in the spring prior to the beginning of the first year of appointment.

-- the results of the match are known, the selected fellows are contacted and offered a contract for the corresponding academic year.
-Orientation materials are supplied in the spring prior to the beginning of the first year of appointment. - 3.
-The Joint Commission has clarified HR Standard 1.20 to provide that hospitals are now required to screen trainees in the same manner as staff employed by the hospital if the trainees work in the same capacity as staff who provides care, treatment and services.
+3. The Joint Commission has clarified HR Standard 1.20 to provide that hospitals are now required to screen trainees in the same manner as staff employed by the hospital if the trainees work in the same capacity as staff who provides care, treatment, and services.
 To meet this standard and continue to provide safe, quality patient care and excellent educational opportunities, the GME office has implemented additional screening requirements for trainees.
 These additional requirements are consistent with the requirements imposed on other employed staff.
 House staff paid by University Hospital (UH) or UT Health San Antonio are required to successfully pass all screening requirements including a criminal background check prior to beginning their training at the institution.